openbrms/openbrms/README.md

 ## Overview

-Rules Engine is a library for abstracting business logic (rules, policies) from the system.
+Rules Engine is a Business Rules Management System (BRMS) solution for abstracting business logic (rules, policies) from the system.
 It provides a simple way to separate your rules and your application core logic, thus ensuring that any changes to the rules will not affect the main system.